 Robotic cleaners are great for pools.
-They are easy to install, use and maintain.
-Robotic cleaners can help you save time on pool cleaning as they do it for you automatically.
+They are easy to use and maintain and can save you a lot of time and effort.

 Robotic cleaners have been around for over two decades now and quite a few models exist on the market today that vary in features, price tag, etc., so choosing one may prove to be a daunting task.

-Here are some key factors to consider when looking for the best robotic pool cleaner:
+Here are some things to keep in mind when choosing a robotic pool cleaner:

 - The shape and size of your pool;